lukasroegner/homebridge-nello/README.md

 **video.maxHeight** (optional): Maximum height of the stream.
 Default set 720px.

 **video.maxFPS** (optional): Maximum frame per seconds of the stream.
 Default set 30 FPS.

+**video Config (Raspberry Pi Camera Module V2.1)**

+**video.raspberryPiCamera** (must be set to true if you want to use this feature): If set to true the plugin uses a video configuration adjusted for the camera module.
+Default: false Credits: https://github.com/moritzmhmk/homebridge-camera-rpi

+**video.rotate** (optional, only with raspberryPiCamera set to true): Rotate the video stream (in degrees) Default: 0.

+**video.verticalFlip** (optional, only with raspberryPiCamera set to true): Flip the stream vertically.
+Default: false.

+**video.horizontalFlip** (optional, only with raspberryPiCamera set to true): Flip the stream horitzontally.
+Default: false.

 **homekitUser** (optional): It's recommended to create another account in the nello app for this plugin.
 In order to prevent duplicated notification you should enter the user name of this HomeKit account.
 Default value is undefined.